MicrosoftDocs/VBA-Docs/api/Excel.FormatColor.md

 ## Remarks

-You can choose a color by passing an RGB value in the  **[Color](Excel.FormatColor.Color.md)** property or designate the color by indexing into the theme color palette using the **[ThemeColor](Excel.FormatColor.ThemeColor.md)** property.
+You can choose a color by passing an RGB value in the **Color** property, or designate the color by indexing into the theme color palette by using the **ThemeColor** property.

 ## Example

 The following code example creates a range of numbers and then applies a two-color scale conditional formatting rule to that range.
 The color for the minimum threshold is then assigned to red and the maximum threshold to blue by indexing into the **[ColorScaleCriteria](Excel.ColorScaleCriteria.md)** collection to set individual criteria.

 ```vb
 Sub CreateColorScaleCF()